El Zorro (railway): Fleet

 Locomotives accredited to be operated by El Zorro on hire from others as at December 2012 included those owned by Australian Locolease, AWB, CFCLA, Consolidated Rail Leasing, Genesee & Wyoming, Greentrains, Junee Railway Workshop and SCT Logistics as well as various preservation organisations including 707 Operations, Diesel Electric Rail Motor Preservation Association of Victoria, Seymour Railway Heritage Centre, South Gippsland Railway, Steamrail Victoria and Victorian Goldfields Railway.
-They also included locomotives owned by RLG, a related entity of El Zorro: S302, T386, TL152, TL154, TL155 and Y145.
+They also included locomotives owned by RLG, a related entity of El Zorro which included: S302, T386 and Y145.

 T386 was the first locomotive to receive any El Zorro branding, receiving a Z painted on the end of each hood.
 In May 2008, Y145 was the first locomotive to be painted into El Zorro's grey, orange and yellow livery.
 In January 2009, South Gippsland Railway's T342 was painted in El Zorro livery after being hired on a long lease.
 In August 2009, S302 was also repainted in to the corporate livery.

 El Zorro made approaches to acquire unwanted rolling stock from competitor Pacific National, but were told that rolling stock would be scrapped or exported.

 Wagons included container flats, open wagons, rail transporters, and ballast hoppers.
 Grain hoppers, sleeper discharge wagons, container flats, and ballast hoppers were also leased by the company.